Jazz Chisholm Player Props: Marlins vs. Phillies

 - Chisholm is batting .247 with five doubles, a triple, nine home runs and 13 walks.

-- Chisholm enters this game on a nine-game hitting streak.
-In his last outings, he's hitting .278 with one homer.
+- Chisholm will look to extend his nine-game hitting streak.
+He's batting .278 with one homer over the course of his last games.

-- Chisholm has picked up a hit in 69.6% of his 46 games this year, with more than one hit in 17.4% of them.
+- Chisholm has reached base via a hit in 32 games this season (of 46 played), and had multiple hits in eight of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.